 Use the account object to personalize your app

-Account object contains an account name, which for Google accounts
+an account name, which for Google accounts is an email address.

-- As suggestions in forms, so the user doesn't need to input account information by hand.
+- As suggestions in forms, so the user doesn't need to input account information themselves.

 - As a key into your own online database of usage and personalization information.